fishnal/C-Notes/C/reviews/Midterm 2 Review.md

 strcpy(vishal.name, "Vishal Patel");
 vishal.age = 19;

+/* Assume for the below code that we can declare variables after code statements (even though our compiler flags don't let us) */

 /* Can't initialize the members individually by using the dot (.) operator and the name of the member because ANSI forbids this */